What is mechanical ventilation?

 - Flow rate

-Positive end-expiratory pressure (PEEP)
+Positive End-Expiratory Pressure (PEEP)

 This involves applying mechanical positive pressure at the end of expiration so that complete emptying of lungs is prevented.
 The plus point of this type of mode is the increased lung volume and improvement in oxygenation.

-The effect of PEEP can be very well measured by looking at peak inspiratory pressure (PIP).
+The effect of PEEP can be very well measured by looking at the peak inspiratory pressure (PIP).
 If PIP increases less than added positive end-expiratory pressure then lung compliance has improved.
 PEEP is clinically indicated for:

 - Low-volume ventilation cycles

 - Stiff and diffusely injured lungs with FiO2 requirement > 0.60

 Positive end-expiratory pressure should not be applied in patients with pneumonia as it will affect healthy tissue and worsen the state of oxygenation.